LT-IntroToAI-SY2526/assignment-0-prajunaalt/writeup.md

 **What aspect of AI are you most excited to learn about this year?
 Explain why.**

 [I am excited to learn about training AI.
 I think AI will be very influential in the future and knowing how to train them to serve a specific purpose will be an essential skill.
-I also think it would be very fun and interesting to build chatbots and those of the like.]
+I also think it would be very fun and interesting to build chatbots and those of the like as they're a relatively new advancement.]

 ---